What You Need to Know About Insurance Law

 The Merced Sun-Star recently reported on a pregnancy discrimination story involving a Merced County employer who allegedly told employees that if they got pregnant, they would be fired.
 Can My Employer Fire Me for Getting Pregnant?
 According to the Merced Sun-Star, after an employee informed an orchid grower that she … Read More

 Is There a Time Limit for Filing a Personal Injury Lawsuit in California?

-In the immediate aftermath of an accident, such as a car wreck, slip and fall or other type of personal injury incident, the last thing you want to deal with is pursuing legal action.
-You just want to concentrate on the health and wellbeing of you and your family.
-However, … Read More
+Personal Injury Statute of Limitations in California In the immediate aftermath of an accident, such as a car wreck, slip and fall or other type of personal injury incident, the last thing you want to deal with is pursuing legal action.
+You just want to concentrate on the health and … Read More